 About VisionQuest

-VisionQuest provides residential treatment and mentoring for troubled and dependent minors or juvenile delinquents.
+VisionQuest provides residential treatment and mentoring for troubled and dependent minors or juvenile delinquents in Arizona, Delaware, Maryland, Pennsylvania, and Texax.
 A juvenile delinquent is a young person engaging in behavior that would be considered criminal if done by an adult.
 Juveniles whose legal guardians are unable or unwilling to care for them may be placed in foster care through a dependency proceeding initiated by the state.

 Foster care is just one of the many services VisionQuest offers to children needing a safe place after being removed from their biological families.
 The company also offers services for unaccompanied children, community-based services, and functional family therapy.
 However, most allegations against VisionQuest relate to the treatment of children deemed delinquent and subsequently placed in their care.

 VisionQuest is basically a private contractor in the field of foster and juvenile care.
 VisionQuest contracts with state government agencies such as the Department of Juvenile Services or the Department of Health.
-Through these contracts the state essentially pays VisionQuest to provide various services such as foster care, therapy, and juvenile groups homes.
-These are services that the state has an obligation to provide but for efficiency purposes it contracts in out to VisionQuest.
+Through these contracts, the state essentially pays VisionQuest to provide various services such as foster care, therapy, and juvenile group homes.
+These are services that the state has an obligation to provide, but for efficiency purposes, it contracts out to VisionQuest.

 Although it holds itself out almost as a public charity, VisionQuest is a for-profit company.
 Their first priority is making money, not helping needy children.
 Still, VisionQuest assumes legal obligations to safeguard children under its care.